 Another study by Andersson et al (1974) found similar findings when they assessed how the spine is affected when sitting in a chair, at a desk, in a wheelchair and in a car.
 They also concluded that the highest level of pressure occurred in the flexed or forward sitting posture with the hips at 80 degrees and the lowest when the hips are at 100 degrees.

-The images below demonstrate common mistakes when sitting at a desk.
-Not only is the sitting positon not adequate but the screen is also too low.
+This image demonstrates common mistakes when sitting at a desk.
+Not only is the sitting position not adequate but the screen is also too low.

-The image below demonstrates correct desk posture.
-The back-rest is at 90 degrees and the hips are at 100 degrees.
-The chair is as close to the desk it can be so your arms are not stretched out to reach the keyboard and mouse and the screen is at eye level.
-Feet are flat on the floor (no angled foot rests)
+The image below demonstrates the correct desk posture.
+The backrest is at 90 degrees and the hips are at 100 degrees.
+The chair is as close to the desk as it can be so your arms are not stretched out to reach the keyboard and mouse and the screen is at eye level.
+Feet are flat on the floor (no angled footrests)

 Poor sitting posture at work is not the only time your spine is at risk; sitting at home on the sofa can also lead to long-term spinal problems if it is too deep, too low or too soft.